-As above, the Company has recently accomplished many integral targets including increased average daily processing volume, and purchasing targets since commercial production began February 1, 2015.
-Over the first two quarters of fiscal 2016 the Company expects to optimize operating results by enacting initiatives to improve both mineral purchasing terms and recovery rates which are key factors driving operating profitability.
-During Q3 and Q4 of fiscal 2016 the Company anticipates it will begin to benefit from these operating initiatives and realize greater gross margins and profitability.
+As above, the Company accomplished many integral targets since commercial production began February 1, 2015, including improved mineral purchasing terms and recovery rates, which are key factors driving operating profitability.
+During Q3 of fiscal 2016 the Company anticipates it will continue to gradually ramp up production, and in January 2016, the Company expects to receive confirmation from SUNAT that the IGV/VAT audit process is complete and refund payments will begin to be processed.